Aikon-platform/aiiinotate/docs/endpoints.md

 - `data`: for all IIIF URIs: URIs of annotations and annotation lists
 - `annotations`: operations on annotations
 - `manifests`: operations on manifests
+- `search-api`: endpoint to access the IIIF search API

 In turn, URL anatomy is: